luisTLD/Programming-Challenges/README.md

-# Logic Challenges
+# Programming Challenges

-This repository contains various solutions to logic problems and challenges.
-It serves as a collection of code exploring different problem-solving techniques and algorithms
+This repository contains solutions to various algorithmic challenges and coding problems implemented in C++.

 ## Contents